Supply & Service Vendors

 - Vendor Protests

 - A vendor may file a formal protest at any time during the procurement process.
-To file a protest, bidders and offerors must notify the Purchasing Services Section, 2701 Prospect Avenue, PO Box 201001, Helena MT 59620-1001, no later than 14 days after the execution of a contract.
+To file a protest, bidders and offerors must notify the Procurement Services Section, 2701 Prospect Avenue, PO Box 201001, Helena MT 59620-1001, no later than 14 days after the execution of a contract.
 The protest must be in writing and state, in detail, all of the protestor's objections.
-In return, the Purchasing Services Section must conduct an internal review of the protest and notify the protestor in writing of the findings within 30 days of the protest.
-If the decision of the Purchasing Services Section is not satisfactory, the vendor may pursue a contested case hearing within 14 days of the protest decision, pursuant to the Montana Administrative Procedures Act.
+In return, the Procurement Services Section must conduct an internal review of the protest and notify the protestor in writing of the findings within 30 days of the protest.
+If the decision of the Procurement Services Section is not satisfactory, the vendor may pursue a contested case hearing within 14 days of the protest decision, pursuant to the Montana Administrative Procedures Act.
 It is important to note that in the event of a protest, contested case hearing or judicial review, the Department is under no obligation to delay, halt, or modify the procurement process.
 Monetary damages of any sort are not permitted per Section 18-4-242, MCA.

 Collusion Prohibited - Prices quoted shall be established without collusion with other Contractors and without attempt to preclude the Department from obtaining the lowest possible competitive price.